Power of Reading

 Attend the Power of Reading Information Morning Conference on 22 May to find out more about the project running in 2015-2016.
 Places are limited, find out more and book here

 The Power of Reading is a school development project which engages teachers and children in the literacy curriculum through using high quality books and proven teaching approaches.
+This project group will run from CLPE Centre in London.

 The project offers multi-layered professional development drawing on CLPE’s highly regarded classroom-based research and experience of working with teachers.
 It combines an introduction to outstanding books for teachers and children with an approach to teaching the English curriculum that is creative, engaging and develops a love of literacy.